Sheetalrana190/SEP_Assignment_2/README.md

 -	Goal: Enable auditing of all data modifications.
 -	Outcome: AI developers have full visibility into changes and actions taken on the data.

+## Step 6: Validating all Requirements and Userstories with customer
+Verify the Requirenments that are written and the user storys created with the client AI developer.
+Ask for the feedback and open for changes suggested.

 ## References
 [1]Lecture slides Week-4-Analysis for developing path for processing the problem statement of the assignment.